franeze/my_portfolio/README.md

 [Click here to access the project](https://github.com/franeze/TikTok_Claim_ML/blob/main/README.md)

 ### Strategic Insights for a Bike Share Company: The Cyclistic Bike-Share Project BI
+### Business Intelligence project: Strategic Insights for a Bike Share Company
 <div style="text-align: center;"><img src="Bike_Share.jpg" alt="Example Image" width="500"/></div>
 <details> <summary>Scenario (click here)</summary>
 In this fictional scenario, with real-world data, I’ve joined the business intelligence team at Cyclistic, a fictional bike-share company in New York City.
 My role involves applying BI principles to analyze and enhance Cyclistic’s bike usage.
 I handled the data cleaning and processing through ETL (Extract, Transform, Load) using SQL, ensuring the datasets on bike trips and customer demographics are accurate and ready for analysis.
 I performed exploratory analysis on real-world data and generated insights that lead to actionable recommendations.
 I created a dashboard to provide insights into bike demand, considering factors like customer type, peak usage times, and weather conditions.